capajaro/capajaro/README.md

 - 👀 I’m interested in Ground Motion Models and Machine Learning
 - 🌱 I’m currently learning Machine Learning and Data Science techniques applicable to Earthquake Engineering
 - 💞️ I’m looking to collaborate on Earthquake Engineering tools
-- 📫 How to reach me: my email is capajaro@uninorte.edu.co
+- 📫 How to reach me: my email is cesar.pajaromiranda@canterbury.ac.nz

 <!---
 capajaro/capajaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.